You are here:: Home > Activities> Grote Taaldag

 The Dutch Annual Linguistics Day is a joint initiative of the Dutch Linguistic Society (AVT), the Dutch Society for Applied Linguistics (Anéla) and the Netherlands Graduate School of Linguistics (LOT).
 Traditionally, the Dutch Annual Linguistics Day is a day during which we meet up with all our colleagues from the Netherlands and Flanders and inform each other about current research in (applied) linguistics.

-The next Dutch Annual Linguistics Day will be held on Friday 2 February 2024 at Utrecht University (Drift 21 and Drift 25).
-We will organize a very varied program with lectures, coffee breaks, the Language Gala, and an inspiring keynote duo presentation about ‘multilingualism in educational settings’.
+The next Dutch Annual Linguistics Day will be held on Friday 31 January 2025 at Utrecht University (Due to the renovation of the buildings at Drift, this year’s edition will be at Science Park!).
+We will organize a very varied program with lectures, coffee breaks, the Language Gala, and a keynote by Malvina Nissim.
 As usual, the AVT/Anéla dissertation prize and the LOT popularization prize will be awarded at the end of the day, during the Language Gala.
-This year, special attention will also be paid to the winners of the LOT Big Questions Award, as well as to Nota Bene, AVT’s and BKL’s (Belgian Circle for Linguistics) brand new journal.

 PUBLICATIONS